- 1 What Are Fermented Foods?

 Consuming fermented foods and drinks promotes a healthy gut which in turn boost your immune system function.
 The natural lining of your gut (mucosa) is able to protect your body from harmful toxins and bacteria.

-Low amounts of good bacteria in your gut can lead to disease-causing microbes making habitat in your gut.
+Low amounts of good bacteria (see how gut bacteria impacts your weight here) in your gut can lead to disease-causing microbes making habitat in your gut.
 These microbes cause inflammation in your gut wall which causes a wide range of illnesses.

 You should eat probiotic-rich foods and drinks to prevent bad bacteria from derailing your immune function.

 There are certain compounds that interfere with the digestion and absorption of nutrients.

 These compounds can be broken down or removed through fermentation.